Quiz Me Quick

-Story
+Synopsis

 Five people meet each other coincidentally in a pub where a quiz is about to start.
 They decide to form a team and participate under the name "Tafel 7" (Table 7) as they are the seventh team.
 Despite their contrasts in personality they agree to team up for other quizzes in the future and win the Superprestige quiz as their ultimate goal.
 As the series progresses each candidate reveals more secrets about themselves.